-- Learn about the local coffee trade while working on an organic farm
+- Learn about the local coffee trade while volunteering on an organic farm.

 Choose one of these projects and delve further into your area of interest: